open-contracting/infrastructure/docs/support.md

 Use the following email addresses to request support:

-* [opencode@infrastructuretransparency.org](mailto:opencode@infrastructuretransparency.org) for support from CoST - the Infrastructur Transparency Initiative
+* [opencode@infrastructuretransparency.org](mailto:opencode@infrastructuretransparency.org) for support from CoST - the Infrastructure Transparency Initiative
 * [data@open-contracting.org](mailto:data@open-contracting.org) for support from the Open Contracting Partnership.

 ```{admonition} Contributing